 RIT sponsors and promotes a number of career fairs throughout the year including two major University-Wide Fall and Spring Career Fairs for all majors, and all co-op, graduating students and alumni.
-We also sponsor boutique fairs: Accounting, Civil Engineering, Hospitality, Packaging.
+We also sponsor boutique fairs: Accounting, Civil Engineering, Liberal Arts, and Packaging.
 These events are open to RIT students and alumni only.
 Find out detailed fair information, including job descriptions, through 'Events' in Handshake.

 - What's a Career Fair?

 - Working a Career Fair From a Distance

 Career fairs, also called job fairs, are events that take place on college campuses or other community locations.
 Employers use career fairs to promote their companies and employment opportunities.
 They set up booths manned by company representatives to speak briefly one-on-one with students/alumni interested in their company.
 There may be up to hundreds of employers at a single career fair.
 If you're seeking a co-op or a full time job, career fairs are a good resource.

 Even if you’re only a first year student, or you don’t think you want to work for any of the companies that are coming, they are still extremely beneficial.
 You can investigate career fields and positions for your major; meet representatives from companies for whom you are interested in working; get more information about specific companies; gain an opportunity for an interview with a company; get job and career advice from experts in the field and develop your network of contacts.

 There are several things you can do to make the most out of your career fair experience.
 What follows is a series of strategies to use before, during, and after the career fair.
 Through Handshake you can access all information about our scheduled career fairs.

 Smart Phone Users – download our free app from the App Store or Google Play called Career Fair+.
 Here you can find the list of all participating companies, announcements, map, and more!